blkperl/blkperl.github.com/content/puppet/replace_ca_cert.md

 * Verify time is correct on all the puppetmasters.

-If the servers are not in sync then the certs generated will not work I would recommend NTP if your not already running it to keep all your machines in sync.
+If the servers are not in sync then the certs generated will not work.
+I would recommend NTP if your not already running it to keep all your machines in sync.

 Generate a new CA Cert
 ----------------------